nginxinc/nginx-ingress-workshops/Rancher/labs/lab6/readme.md

 ## HTTP Traffic Generation

 You will use a tool called [`wrk` ](https://github.com/wg/wrk), running in a Docker container, to generate traffic to your Ingress Controller.

-1. Open a Terminal from the Ubuntu Desktop
+1. Open a Terminal from your Desktop

     ![open terminal](media/lab6_open-terminal.png)

-1. In the terminal window, run this command to start the load generation using `wrk` inside a docker container:
+1. In the terminal window, run this command to start the load generation using `wrk` inside a docker container.  `CHANGE the IP Address` to match your Loadbalancer External-IP.

     ```bash
     docker run --rm williamyeh/wrk -t4 -c200 -d20m -H 'Host: cafe.example.com' --timeout 2s https://10.1.1.100/coffee